CIS hardened Ubuntu: cyber attack and malware prevention for mission-critical systems

 The Center for Internet Security (CIS) is a nonprofit organisation that uses a community-driven process to release benchmarks to safeguard enterprises against cyber attacks.
-It is one of the most recognised industry standards that provides comprehensive configuration checklists to identify and remediate security vulnerabilities in a computing environment.
+It is one of the most recognised industry standards that provides comprehensive secure configuration and configuration hardening checklists in a computing environment.

 Applying CIS benchmarks

 CIS benchmarks locks down your systems by removing non-secure programs, disabling unused filesystems, disabling unnecessary ports or services, auditing privileged operations and restricting administrative privileges.
 CIS benchmark recommendations are adopted in virtual machines in public and private clouds.
 They are also used to secure on-premises deployments.
 For some industries, hardening a system against a publicly known standard is a criteria auditors look for.
 CIS benchmarks are often a system hardening choice recommended by auditors for industries requiring PCI-DSS and HIPPA compliance, such as banking, telecommunications and healthcare.